James Kaiser

-There are over a dozen islands lying just offshore Acadia National Park.
+Over a dozen small islands lie just offshore Acadia National Park.
 Many are accessible by ferry and make a great day trip.
-If you’re looking for peace, quiet or a genuine slice of coastal Maine, any of these islands are great places to visit.
+If you’re looking for peace, quiet, or a genuine slice of coastal Maine, any of these islands are great places to visit.

 Cranberry Isles